gvwilson/sensibleadventures/litany.md

 A strong arm wrapped around him.
-Something cold and sharp pricked his neck, and darkness fell.
+Something cold and sharp pricked his neck, and the world went away.

-*He was in an enormous vaulted chamber whose arches were lost in the shadows overhead.
-There were colossal round windows and high arched doors, and tables as tall as the height of an ordinary room.
+*He was in an enormous vaulted chamber with colossal round windows, high arched doors, and tables as tall as the height of an ordinary room.
-Vast shelves of dark wood lined the walls, holding what seemed to be volumes of immense size with strange hieroglyphs on their backs.
-The exposed stonework was dense with curvilinear carvings in the same characters.*
+The exposed stonework was dense with curvilinear carvings that he somehow knew were writing.*

+*The scene swirled, dissolved, and re-formed.
-*He was moving–was being carried–through corridors of stone, and up and down gigantic inclined planes past trap doors sealed with metal bands that he somehow knew were never to be opened.
+He was moving through stone corridors, up and down gigantic inclined planes, past trap doors sealed with metal bands that he somehow knew were never to be opened.*

-Somehow he was brought to a strange machine formed of vitreous tubes and metal rods.
-It hummed,
-or rather did something that would be called humming if it was actually a sound, and then the whole scene dissolved into an inchoate swirl of impossible non-Euclidean angles and slipped away.*
+*The scene jumped again.
+He was lying next to the strange rod-and-tube machine.
+He sensed something akin to frustration as everything dissolved and slipped away once again.*

 His next thought took a while to form.
 *I'm awake.*